SanjayG-xls/NseStockBot_TeleBot/docs/README.md

 ## 🚀 Features

-- ✅ Gets real-time stock prices using `yfinance`
+- ✅ Gets real-time stock prices using `nsepython`
 - ✅ Sends formatted messages to a Telegram chat
 - ✅ Scheduled to run at **9:30 AM** and **2:00 PM IST** daily via **GitHub Actions**
 - ✅ Securely uses **GitHub Secrets** for bot token and chat ID